In this chapter, you’ll learn how Java enum types help you model a fixed set of values safely.

 }

-Let's revisit our magic string examples to see how compile-time constants help:
+Let’s revisit our magic number example to see how class constants help:

 package com.hyf.constants;